Dental Services to Replace Missing Teeth in Rochester, NY

 We all want to feel confident when speaking or smiling.
 If you are looking to replace missing teeth in Rochester, NY, Dr. Isaac Kuyunov is the prosthodontist you can trust to give you the beautiful smile that you deserve.
 Dental Prosthodontics of Rochester offers many options for replacing missing teeth.
 Recommendations are based on the health of the surrounding teeth, your oral health, the number of missing teeth, and your overall goals.
 Options include dental implants and non-implant supported tooth replacement.

-Replace Missing Teeth to Maintain the Integrity of Remaining Teeth and Facial Structure
+Maintain the Integrity of Your Remaining Teeth and Facial Structure

 Many people seek tooth replacement only when it affects their front teeth and creates a less-than-attractive smile.
 But esthetics should not be your only concern when you do not replace missing teeth.
 When you’re missing a molar or a tooth that cannot be easily seen when you smile, people often make the mistake of thinking they can live without replacing it.
 The choice to leave gaps and not replace missing teeth can cause serious problems such as bone loss, shifting teeth, altered face shape, oral health issues, and more.
 This is why it is in your best interest to replace teeth that have been lost due to decay, gum disease, or a traumatic injury.